 If the animal is injured or sick, please contact a licensed wildlife rehabilitator or visit the app Animal Help Now for local wildlife rehabilitator contact info.
 You may also take the animal to the Tufts Wildlife Clinic (508-839-7918).

-Due to the risk of rabies and other zoonotic diseases, we strongly recommend you avoid touching the animal.
-If the animal is acting aggressively, approaching people or pets, staggering, stumbling, or dragging a limb, do NOT attempt to handle them.
+Due to the risk of rabies and other zoonotic diseases, we strongly recommend you avoid touching any wild animals.
+If the animal is acting aggressively, approaching people or pets, staggering, stumbling, or dragging a limb, do NOT attempt to handle or approach them.
 Instead, call your local animal control or police department.

 At some point, you may come across a stray pet with no way of identifying the owner.

 If the pet is healthy or has non-urgent injuries or illness, please call your local animal control or the Humane Society at (800) 452-0114.
-Unfortunately, due to space, we are unable to admit these pets into the hospital.
+Due to space, we are unable to admit these pets into our hospital.

 All animals must be leashed or in a carrier before coming in – if you don’t have one with you, let our staff know and one will be provided for you.